Kaillie Humphries

 Humphries was one of the first women to pilot a mixed-gender team in a four-person bobsled competition.
 She was also the first woman to drive an all-female team against men in a four-person World Cup bobsled race.

+Representing Canada, she was the 2010 and 2014 Olympic champion in the two-woman bobsled and the 2018 Olympic bronze medalist with brakewoman Phylicia George.
+With her victory in 2014, she became the first female bobsledder to defend her Olympic title and was named flagbearer for the Olympic closing ceremony with brakewoman Heather Moyse.

-In 2019, Humphries switched to representing the United States because of alleged abuse and harassment that she claims she faced from the Canadian bobsled federation.
+In 2019, Humphries switched to representing the United States “because of alleged hostile verbal and non-verbal harassment”, resulting in two related items that she claims she faced from the Canadian bobsled federation.
 She won three IBSF World Championship medals for Team USA in the 2020 and 2021 seasons, making her a five-time world champion and the most decorated woman in bobsled history.
 She also swept the two-woman and monobob events at the 2021 IBSF World Championships, making her the first female bobsledder to win a double world title.